 Knowing commercial truck rules and regulations is critical when investigating an accident.
 Your attorney must know how and where to search for evidence that shows whether or not the defendants were in compliance with those laws.
 Evidence of noncompliance may be used to prove fault and liability.
 Investigations often begin with securing the driver’s smartphone records and driving history.

-Truck accident investigations often involve examining the truck’s black box, hours of service records, and the company’s history of safety violations.
+Portland delivery truck accident investigations, or any truck accident investigation, often involve examining the truck’s black box, hours of service records, and the company’s history of safety violations.
 It is also necessary to explore the inside and outside of the truck as well as the maintenance records to determine if improper maintenance or truck defects caused the accident.

 As mentioned above, other important evidence to be reviewed includes the driver’s smartphone records at the time of the accident and driving history.
 Truck company safety and training policies must be scrutinized to determine if the driver was properly trained and if a thorough background check was conducted before the driver was hired.
 Truck accident investigations are complicated, which is why only experienced attorneys should handle these claims.